c0nstantx/react-boilerplate/README.md

 # React project boilerplate

 This is boilerplate code for new ReactJS projects.
-Clone repository to a folder of your new project, delete `.git` folder and follow installation instructions.
+Clone this repository to your new project folder, delete `.git` folder and follow installation instructions using [Docker Image](#installation-docker) or [Local Node.js](#installation-local)

 ```
 git clone --depth=1 git://github.com/c0nstantx/react-boilerplate.git new-project